 Both print and digital media can be engaging and effective, we simply have to weigh up the options available to us for an individual application and choose on merit.

 Merging Print and Digital

-A great example of how merging print with digital can be used to good effect is how Max Factor made its products scannable through a smartphone app.
+That said, a great example of how merging print with digital can be used to good effect is how pin badges have evolved over the years.
+Pin badges were once a festival fashion staple, and still are, but nowadays you can go online and design your own pin badges on sites like Pincious.
+From these sites, you can ask for anything you want to be printed on your pin badge, from hashtags like #BlackLivesMatter and #MeToo, to QR codes that people can scan if they place their phone near to you.
+Similarly, Max Factor made its products scannable through a smartphone app.
 By scanning the product the consumer can gain access to related content such as reviews, tutorial videos and a whole host of other information.
 The idea came from an analysis of market trends which showed that 70% of women research online before purchasing in-store.
 By providing this information at all touch points, Max Factor was able to empower the consumer to help them make the right choice.

 We mustn’t forget social media as Twitter hashtags have evidently thrown their online shackles off nowadays and we can happily include a hashtag on a printed advert and not have people flag it up as a spelling mistake or typographical error!
 We’re even seeing political parties using them in the displays behind speakers who will receive media attention.
 Also, businesses that are based a lot on social media are able to utilize social media management software from websites like https://reputation.com/products/social-suite/, so they can focus on print media at the same time.